Soap vs Detergent

 Everywhere you turn there seems to be confusion about using soap versus detergent to launder fine linens, woolens, silks and delicates.
 Those who swear soap will ruin your fine washables are met with arguments from those who equally swear detergents will damage fine washables.
 Who is right?
 Well the answer is not cut and dry, and much depends on what one is laundering, how it is being laundered, under what conditions and finally personal preference.
 As Old World hand laundry, we at Allo Laverie believe highly in the value of using pure soap for laundering fine linens and washables.
 However, as a professional laundry we also know and understand soap does have limitations and will proceed accordingly.
 The following is a brief essay on the merits of both soaps and detergents for laundry purposes.

-Before commencing a few comments; we shall consider "soap" to be pH neutral, pure soap made from a high fat base without additives such as bleach, brighteners, and perfumes.
+Before commencing a few comments; we shall consider "soap" to be pure soap made from a high fat base without additives such as bleach, brighteners, and such.
 We will consider "detergents" any laundering product that is not a true pure soap, this includes Orvus, Woolite and most other laundry products designed for fine washables.

 What Is The Difference Between Soap and Detergent?

 When it comes to laundry/cleaning purposes the term soap and detergent are often used interchangeably, and with good reason, as chemically they are similar.
 Both contain surfactants (substances that reduce surface tension of water), with the difference being soap is made from animal or vegetable fats and oils combined with a strong alkali, whereas synthetic detergents are made from petrol-chemicals.
 It is the "all natural" aspect of soap that appeals to many, however soap does have it's dark side.